-Time synchronization in a work group with central plant clock (SICLOCK) is described in the following.

-The SICLOCK is the time master.
+Time synchronization in a work group with central plant clock is described in the following.
+The SICLOCK timer is the time master.

-CPU types with integrated Ethernet interface that support only the NTP mode are synchronized only with the use of a central plant clock.
+Standard CPU types up to firmware V6.x with integrated Ethernet interface that support only the NTP mode are synchronized only with the use of a central plant clock.

-Time frame of the SICLOCK central plant clock is received by PCS 7 components
+Time frame of the SICLOCK timer central plant clock is received by PCS 7 components